Dmitry Bortniansky: Rise to fame

-After a while, Bortniansky's genius proved too great to ignore, and in 1796 he was appointed Director of the Imperial Chapel Choir, the first director from the Russian Empire.
-With such a great instrument at his disposal, he produced scores upon scores of compositions, including over 100 religious works, sacred concertos (35 for four-part mixed choir, 10 for double choruses), cantatas, and hymns.
+In 1796 Bortniansky was appointed as a director of the Imperial Chapel Choir, the first director from the Russian Empire.
+With such a great instrument at his disposal, he produced scores upon scores of compositions, including over 100 religious works, sacred concertos (35 for a four-part mixed choir, 10 for double choruses), cantatas, and hymns.

+Death

 Bortniansky died in St. Petersburg on 10 October 1825, and was interred at the Smolensky Cemetery in St. Petersburg.
 His remains were transferred to the Alexander Nevsky Monastery in the 20th century.

-Musical legacy
+Legacy

-In 1882, Pyotr Tchaikovsky edited Bortniansky's liturgical works, which were published in ten volumes.
+In 1882, Pyotr Ilyich Tchaikovsky edited Bortniansky's liturgical works, which were published in ten volumes.
 Bortniansky wrote operas and instrumental compositions, but his sacred choral works are performed most often today.
-This vast body of work remains central not only to understanding 18th-century Orthodox sacred music, but also served as inspiration to his fellow Ukrainian composers in the 19th century.
+This vast body of work remains central not only to understanding 18th-century Orthodox sacred music, but also subsequently influenced Russian and Ukrainian composers in the 19th century.